jimfinnis/jcf12/content/teaching/CS123/examples/inheritcomp/index.md

         m.setAppearance(new GuardStealthAppearance(m))
             .setMover(new GuardFastMover(m));
 ```
-We can even create a guard that looks like the player:
+We can even create a fast guard that looks like the player:
 ```java
         Entity m = new Entity();
         m.setAppearance(new PlayerAppearance(m))